NLPforGPs/NLP-Primary-Care/RESULTS.md

 | MLM Prompting                                    | **0.54** | 0.87    |
 | Next Sentence Prediction (NSP) Prompting         | 0.42     | 0.87    |

-- Original is trained on Colab with a larger batch size 16 and larger learning rate 1e-4 (GPU P100).
+- Original MLM and conventional BERT classifier were trained on Colab with a larger batch size 16 and larger learning rate 1e-4 (GPU P100).
 Because the single 2080Ti Gpu memory is 11G, I reduce batch size and learning rate to 6 and 5e-5 respectively.
 - For MLM method, apart from masking class names, randomly masking is adopted from BERT.
 It can improve performance since solely masking class names lead to overfitting.
 - ROC-AUC is an approximated value.
 The maxium value of each category across different chunks are considered as the overall category probability for a complete transcript.